True or false: your automatic garage door is secure because no one can get in without a code or garage door opener. The answer? False.

 #3 Block the windows

 While windows are great sources of natural light in a dim garage, they also give thieves an easy way to see if anyone is home and check out what might be worth stealing inside your garage.
 We recommend either covering up the windows with something like blinds or frosting the windows so that light can still come into the garage but no one can peer in.
-You can do this with a spray, like Rust-Oleum Frosted Glass Spray ($11.98 on Amazon), or with an adhesive film, like DC Fix Self-Adhesive Window Film ($7.90 on Amazon).
+You can do this with a spray, like Rust-Oleum Frosted Glass Spray (under $10 on Amazon), or with an adhesive film, like DC Fix Self-Adhesive Window Film ($7.90 on Amazon).
 Both options are inexpensive and easy to apply.

 #4 Secure the doors

 Just as important as securing the garage door is securing the door leading from the garage to the house and any side doors leading to the garage.
 Treat these doors like main entrances into your home and make sure they are as secure as your front door—solidly constructed, securely locked, and routinely checked.
 Keep the doors locked when you’re not home, even if it means taking an extra minute or two to get into your home after work.
-Consider getting a digital door lock or a smart lock to make the entrance that much more secure.
+Consider getting a smart lock to make the entrance that much more secure.

 Stanley N330-712 Door Viewer